2i2c-org/team-compass/sales.md

-# Sales and running hubs process
+# Leads, sales, and hubs process

 2i2c pursues new collaborations and contracts via following-up on leads for those who may be interested in 2i2c services.
 This page has information to help guide this process.